-a) It ignores the fragility of the mature tree screening on which the proposal is dependent, and which was made clear in the Abbotsford Trust's MIR objection of February 2019.
+a) It ignores the fragility of the mature tree screening on which the proposal is dependent, and which was made clear in Abbotsford's MIR objection of Feb 2019.
 This is based on professional advice received by the Trust with regard to management of the screening woodland in the Trust's ownership.
 It is highly likely that sight lines to the development will be created as mature trees fall naturally or are felled as part of active woodland management.

-b) It is incorrect to state that Abbotsford is closed in winter, and misleading to suggest by this statement that visits to Abbotsford in the winter are negligible:Abbotsford is now open annually in December.
+b) It is incorrect to state that Abbotsford is closed in winter, and misleading to suggest by this statement that visits to Abbotsford in the winter are negligible:

-• The visitor centre has been open all year round since 2014.

-• Restoration of Scott's paths in 2018 has led to increased visits to Abbotsford's estate all year round.

-• A 'people counter' sited on the paths at Abbotsford (from summer 2020) recorded 13,000 visits in December 2020 alone, and 84,000 visits since it was introduced in mid-July 2020.

-• 30% of November & December visits are from dusk when lights from Netherbarns would be particularly visible through the thin tree cover.
+- Abbotsford is now open annually in December. - The Visitor Centre has been open all year round since 2014. - Restoration of Scott's paths in 2018 has led to increased visits to Abbotsford's estate all year-round. - A 'people counter' sited on the paths at Abbotsford (from summer 2020) recorded 13,000 visits in December 2020 alone, and 84,000 visits since it was introduced in mid July 2020. - 30% of November & December visits are from dusk when lights from Netherbarns would be particularly visible through the thin tree cover.

-2) LDP2 does not properly assess Netherbarn's role in Abbotsford's contribution to the region
+2) LDP2 does not properly assess Netherbarn's impact on Abbotsford's contribution to the region

-Abbotsford welcomed over 160,000 paying visitors from July 2014-19.
-There has been a sustained annual increase in visits of 82% (prior to Covid-19), contributing a total £7.4m to the local economy and supporting 148 jobs, as well as creating an additional 35 new jobs at Abbotsford.
+Abbotsford has welcomed over 160,000 paying visitors from July 2014 - 2019.
+A sustained annual increase in visits of 82% (prior to Covid-19), contributing a total £7.4m to the local economy and supporting 148 jobs, as well as creating an additional 35 new jobs at Abbotsford.